jshttp/cookie/README.md

 will delete it on a condition like exiting a web browser application.

-**note** the [cookie storage model specification][rfc-6266-5.3] states that if both `expires` and `magAge` are set, then `maxAge` takes precedence, but it is possiblke not all clients by obey this, so if both are set, they should point to the same date and time.
+**note** the [cookie storage model specification][rfc-6266-5.3] states that if both `expires` and `magAge` are set, then `maxAge` takes precedence, but it is possible not all clients by obey this, so if both are set, they should point to the same date and time.

 ##### httpOnly